Bertram Hill

 First I decided to remove the multiway socket from the motor socket but found that it was stuck fast.
 Eventually I freed it but in the process pulled one of the pins out of the plug and self parking switch.
 I found that the pins and socket were covered in rust, due no doubt to rain water and hardly the best conductor of electricity.
 So the first job was to replace both the self parking/switch and the mating socket.
 There are many suspect replacement items on the market but I found the ones supplied by Car Builder Solutions were identical to the original Lucas items.
 As an amusing aside and to illustrate the possible problems with using pattern replacement wiper motor parts have a look at: Wiper Problems

 Fitting the self parking switch onto the motor frame is a bit fiddly and it is worth checking before reinstalling the wiper motor that the self parking switch actually works as if the switch is not located accurately the cam on the gear wheel either misses the switch or the switch sticks in.
+I did however have to relieve the plastic case of the parking switch where it enters the wiper motor to stop the plunger binding.
 With the new plug/socket installed the wiper motor action definitely improved.

 The next step was to measure the voltage directly on the motor.
-On slow speed it measured 7 volts but high speed measured 12 volts.
+On slow speed it measured only 7 volts but high speed measured 12 volts.
 This suggests that much more current was being drawn on the slow speed.
 By connecting battery 12volts on slow speed there was an immediate improvement, suggesting the wiring was inadequate.
 Connecting battery 12 volts on high speed made only a marginal difference.
 It is worth noting that all wiper selections except high speed operate at the low speed so that any improvements to the low speed operation will also affect intermittent, single wipe and wash/wipe functions.
-The basic wiper circuit on my 1996 Griffith is seen below, contrary to common wiring code practice TVR used blue/green wire for the low speed motor connection and red/green for the high speed connection.
+Contrary to common wiring code practice TVR used blue/green wire for the low speed motor connection and red/green for the high speed connection.
 The usual convention is to use red/green for slow speed and blue/green for high.

 The wiping action is now much improved and inspires a lot more confidence.